2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $433.

-DePaul University came in at #11 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the large city of Chicago, DePaul is a private not-for-profit college with a very large student population.
+DePaul University ranked #11 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the city of Chicago, DePaul is a private not-for-profit school with a fairly large student population.

 About 40% of the students majoring in design at the school are women while 60% are male.